Junk Car Statistics

 60%

-By weight, the typical passenger car consists of about 60% steel and iron.
+The typical passenger car consists of about 60% steel and iron by weight.
 The recycling rate for these materials is close to 100%.

 Source: World Auto Steel